supreet11agrawal/Proposal/Proposal.md

 * [#15904](https://github.com/sympy/sympy/issues/15904) Stats: Finite Distributions were not added to Sympy docs
 * [#16107](https://github.com/sympy/sympy/issues/16107) Stats: Non valid parameters were allowed by continuous distributions
 * [#16215](https://github.com/sympy/sympy/issues/16215) Core: Enhancing `unchanged` function to work for expressions like `exp(x)*exp(y)`
+* [#16239](https://github.com/sympy/sympy/issues/16239) Functions: Sympy not able to evaluate Global maximum and maxima of a function
 ### Code Reviews
 Code reviewing is one of the important tasks which helps new contributors learn more about Sympy.
 Though I was unable to find any major changes in the pull requests made by other contributors, I am trying my nest to help as much as I can.
 * [#16096](https://github.com/sympy/sympy/pull/16096#pullrequestreview-208620762) Suggested a fellow contributor [Divyanshu Thakur](https://github.com/divyanshu132) to add test cases for checking if Unicode test was handled properly.